We support students as they take hybrid and online classes with these resources, and more:

 - For new users of Canvas, please contact LETSupport@jmu.edu to set up a new Canvas site for your class AND refer to the Canvas Instructor Guide to get started.

-- Many questions about using Canvas can be answered by consulting the Canvas information in our Online Teaching and Learning Guide.
+- Many questions about using Canvas can be answered by consulting the Canvas information in Guide to Online and Hybrid Teaching.

-- If your question is not addressed by our Online Teaching and Learning Guide or the Canvas Instructor Guide, please request a consultation with one of JMU Libraries’ online learning experts or request tech support.
+- If your question is not addressed by our Guide to Online & Hybrid Teaching at JMU or the Canvas Instructor Guide, please request tech support or request a consultation with one of JMU Libraries’ online learning experts.

-At James Madison University (JMU), online, blended, and distance learning includes programs and curricula offered through online courses, blended courses, off-campus courses, study abroad programs, the Washington semester program, remote practicum assignments, and similar off-campus learning experiences for credit.
-The goal of JMU Libraries Online, Blended, and Distance Learning is to provide JMU students and faculty, in on- and off-campus locations, with the same library expertise, services, and support that are available to the campus community.
+At JMU, online, hybrid, and distance learning includes programs and curricula offered through online courses, blended/hybrid courses, off-campus courses, study abroad programs, the Washington semester program, remote practicum assignments, and similar off-campus learning experiences for credit.
+Our goal is to provide JMU students and faculty, in on- and off-campus locations, with the same library expertise, services, and support that are available to the on-campus community.

-The JMU Libraries Online, Blended, and Distance Learning designs, develops, coordinates, and collaborates a wide spectrum of programs for JMU faculty and students, aligning and referencing the following quality framework for online, blended, and distance education guidelines:
+We design, develop, coordinate, and collaborate on a wide spectrum of programs for JMU faculty and students, aligning with the following quality frameworks for online, hybrid, and distance education guidelines:

-- Quality Matters Rubric (JMU Libraries have been an institution member since 2011)
+- Quality Matters Rubric (JMU Libraries has been an institution member since 2011)

-- Online Learning Consortium (OLC) Quality Scorecards (JMU Libraries have been an institution member with OLC, previously Sloan-Consortium, since 2013)
+- Online Learning Consortium (OLC) Quality Scorecards (JMU Libraries has been an institutional member with OLC, previously Sloan-Consortium, since 2013)

-- Association for Educational Communications and Technology (AECT) Instructional Design Standards for Distance Learning
+- Association for Educational Communications and Technology (AECT)’s Instructional Design Standards for Distance Learning

-The JMU Libraries Online, Blended, and Distance Learning serve JMU community members to gain quality experience in teaching and learning with online, blended, and distance courses and programs.
-On this site, you will find support, service, and resource information for learning online and teaching online, and Libraries’ resources for online learning.
-We also value our expertise to inform the community and consistently evaluate our services based on current research in the fields.
+We support JMU community members in their efforts to gain quality experience in teaching and learning with online, hybrid, and distance courses and programs.
+On this site, you will find support, service, and resource information for learning online and teaching online, and library resources for online learning.
+We offer our expertise to inform the community, and evaluate our services based on the current research in relevant fields.